Organization tips never go out of style.

-This Week’s Tech Tip is about finding ways to stay on top of what’s important.
+This week’s Tech Tip is about finding ways to stay on top of what’s important with helpful organization tips.

 Let’s be a little less techy this time and talk about a way to leverage tech to make your life easier.
 One of the most important skills I’ve learned, ever, is to get out of the habit of trying to keep track of everything in my head.